MasterMeep/Fullscale-AI-Project/README.md

 using an image trainer which you have defined, this will return the classification of a given image, if the image is not in the dataset you WILL get wrong, or strange outputs

-Parameter:
+######Parameters:
 ```py
  data_dir, validation_split = 0.2, batch_size = 32, image_sizes = 180, optimizer = 'adam', epochs = 15, export = './trainedModel'
  ```

- data_dir is the required parameter into imageTrainer, everything else can be edited, but should be quite optimal
+ **data_dir** is the required parameter into imageTrainer, everything else can be edited, but should be quite optimal

- validation split - what percent of data is used for validation
+ **validation** split - what percent of data is used for validation

- batch size - batch size the nn (neural network) uses
+ **batch size** - batch size the nn (neural network) uses

- image sizes - what the nn scales images down to, and processes, important to make sure it isnt overloaded with data
+ **image sizes** - what the nn scales images down to, and processes, important to make sure it isnt overloaded with data

- optimzer - TensorFlow optimzer, list of optimizers can be found on their website, but adam should be very good for most circumstances
+ **optimzer** - TensorFlow optimzer, list of optimizers can be found on their website, but adam should be very good for most circumstances

- eopochs - training length, 15 works just fine for semi accurate data, for extremly accurate data though, if you have a lot of epochs you risk overtraining
+ **eopochs** - training length, 15 works just fine for semi accurate data, for extremly accurate data though, if you have a lot of epochs you risk overtraining

- export - export file location of saved model, this can be used by importing it into a tensorflow neural network any time later
+ **export** - export file location of saved model, this can be used by importing it into a tensorflow neural network any time later

  you can import a saved model with